-Hundreds of pedestrians in Arizona are hit by cars and injured every year.
-These injuries can be very serious because they involve a collision between a heavy and rigid motor vehicle and a fragile human.
+Hundreds of pedestrians in Arizona suffer injuries in accidents every year.
+These injuries can be serious because they involve a collision between a heavy and rigid motor vehicle and a fragile human.

 Phoenix pedestrian accidents occur when motorists are not careful in a variety of situations, such as:

-- Not yielding to pedestrians in crosswalks;
+- Failing to yield to pedestrians in crosswalks;

-- Backing out of parking spaces in parking lots;
+- Backing out of parking spaces in parking lots

-- Speeding in residential areas where there are children playing;
+- Speeding in residential areas where there are children playing

-- Driving while distracted, whether by texting, talking on the cell phone, or other distractions such as eating or drinking.
+- Driving while distracted, whether by texting, talking on the cell phone, or other distractions such as eating or drinking

 Each year in Arizona, about 150 pedestrians are killed and about 1,300 are injured in crashes involving motor vehicles, according to the Arizona Department of Transportation.